theyounglord/theyounglord/README.md

 **Talking about Personal Stuffs:**

+- 📖 I’m currently learning new things on [Coursera](https://www.coursera.org);
+- 🤹🏽 Fields I enjoy the most include [🤖 Robotics, 🎛 Embedded Systems,📊 Data Science,:telescope: space exploration,:classical_building:interior designing
+]
+- 💬 I am fast to respond and looking for people willing to grow their profiles by contributing regularly;
+- ⚡️ I am currently writing two articles along with [Sampreet Sarkar](https://github.com/sampreets3) to submit at **RTAS'2021** and **ICRA'2021** for our work on Real-Time constrained ROS using Xenomai.
+- 📫 How to reach me: <erwinlejeune.pro@gmail.com>;

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...